NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Surveillance

 As the disease progresses, episodes of extreme distress may last for days or weeks.
 It is especially important during these episodes to evaluate for treatable causes of pain.
-These may include occult GI bleeding, urinary tract infections, and occult bone fractures.
+These may include occult GI bleeding, urinary tract infections, mouth lacerations, and occult bone fractures.
 The combination of osteopenia in a nonambulatory individual with marked stress on long bones from dystonia places individuals with PKAN at especially high risk for fractures without apparent trauma.

 The following should be performed on a regular basis: